What are other benefits of GPMP?

 A chronic disease is a medical condition that is present or likely to be present for 6 months or longer.

-This includes, but isn’t limited to, conditions such as diabetes, asthma, high blood pressure, osteoporosis, kidney and liver disease, heart conditions and mental health conditions.
+This includes, but isn’t limited to, conditions such as diabetes, asthma, high blood pressure, osteoporosis, kidney and liver disease, heart conditions, fatty liver, eczema, asthma.

 What is a Chronic Disease Management Plan?

-The purpose of a CDMP is to work together with your doctor to outline your chronic health conditions, identify specific health needs and management goals and then co-ordinate your care.
+The purpose of a GPMP is to work together with your doctor to outline your chronic health conditions, identify specific health needs and management goals and then co-ordinate your care.

 Developing a plan can empower you by identifying things you can do to achieve your health goals.

-A CDMP provides you with ongoing care with a team of health professionals, including:
+A GPMP provides you with ongoing care with a team of health professionals, including:

 • 5 bulk billed visits per year from a Practice Nurse to assist you with: